Hendre Huffcap Pear

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions with well-drained soils, avoid planting anywhere that floods for more than two weeks in the spring.

-Growth Habits and Disease Resistance: Vigorous but somewhat floppy, large, has regular but heavy crops which can break limbs.
+Growth Habits and Disease Resistance: Vigorous but somewhat floppy, large, has regular but heavy crops which can break limbs, spur bearing.
 Resistant to scab.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)